Skip to main content

 • grinding

 Players frequently describe the grinding aspect of the game as tedious and repetitive, particularly due to the reliance on trial and error in puzzles that often lack clear indications of progress.
-The necessity for extensive backtracking between multiple locations contributes to a frustrating experience, although some players appreciate the eventual availability of fast travel to alleviate this issue.
-Overall, while the puzzles can be enjoyable, the excessive to-ing and fro-ing detracts from the overall gameplay experience.
+The necessity to travel back and forth between multiple locations adds to the frustration, making the gameplay feel laborious at times.
+While some appreciate the challenge and graphics, many agree that the excessive to-ing and fro-ing detracts from the overall experience.

 • “The puzzles rely heavily on trial and error, which is difficult because sometimes there's no clear indication of what a switch is going to do, or where the reaction is going to happen - and since you have to bounce between four islands, it can be tedious trying to check every possibility.”